systers/vms/reporting_guidelines.md

 If this is determined to be an ongoing incident or a threat to physical safety, the team's immediate priority will be to protect everyone involved.
 This means we may delay an "official" response until we believe that the situation has ended and that everyone is physically safe.

-Once the team has a complete account of the events they will make a decision as to how to respond.
+Once the team has a complete account of the events they will decide as to how to respond.
 Responses may include:

 * Nothing (if we determine no code of conduct violation occurred).
 * A private reprimand from the Code of Conduct response team to the individual(s) involved.